hulloitskai/grapevine/README.md

 > currently active, before generating infrastructure; otherwise, existing
 > systems may be overwritten.

+If this is a freshly cloned repository, run `make init` to download the necessary Terraform plugins.

 Run `make apply` to automatically generate the infrastructure on DigitalOcean and Cloudflare.